 Using your Customer Area.
 That is what we describe on this page.
 With this method you can pre-assign multiple terminals to the same store.

 - Using the Terminal Management API.
 The use of API calls enables you to automate assigning terminals.
-So if you have a big number of terminals, you may want to use this method.
+You may want to use this method if you have a large number of terminals.

 Assign terminals from your Customer Area